esy/esy/docs/getting-started.md

 A esy sandbox is like an isolated environment for your project, so everything you install is just installed inside this environment and not globally on your system.

-The great advantage of a sandbox is that different projects can have different versions of the same dependency installed, which would not be easily possible if they were just installed globally.
+The advantage of a sandbox is that different projects can have different versions of the same dependency installed, which would not be easily possible if they were just installed globally.

 In OCaml, we can't just run our code as with for example NodeJS.
 It first needs to be compiled to an executable with the OCaml compiler we installed previously.

-The compiler gets invoked with either the command ocamlopt (for native compilation) or ocamlc (for bytecode compilation).
+The compiler gets invoked with either the command `ocamlopt` (for native compilation) or `ocamlc` (for bytecode compilation).
 You can learn more about the compilers here.
 In this example, we will prodeed with the native compiler (ocamlopt).
-The most basic syntax for compiling a file to an executable looks like this: ocamlopt -o <output.exe> <source-file>.
+The most basic syntax for compiling a file to an executable looks like this: `ocamlopt -o <output.exe> <source-file>`.

-With this info at hand, our first instinct might be just running ocamlopt -o hello.exe hello.ml to produce our executable file.
+With this info at hand, our first instinct might be just running `ocamlopt -o hello.exe hello.ml` to produce our executable file.
 But remember, we didn't install ocaml globally, but in our projects sandbox.
 So we need to somehow run this command inside of this sandbox.

 Just like in the Yarn/NPM world, build commands are run with a prefix.